Stable Matching Games: Abstract

-In 1962, Gale and Shapley \cite{gale1962college} introduced a matching problem between two sets of agents $M$ and $W$ (men/women, students/universities, doctors/hospitals), who need to be matched by taking into account that each agent on one side of the market has an {\it exogenous} preference order over the agents of the other side.
-They defined a matching as stable if no unmatched pair can Pareto improve by matching together.
-They proved the existence of a stable matching using a "deferred-acceptance" algorithm.
-Shapley and Shubik \cite{shapley1971assignment} extended the model by allowing monetary transfers (buyers/sellers, workers/firms).
-Our article offers a further extension by assuming that matched couples obtain their payoff {\it endogenously} as the outcome of a strategic-form game they have to play.
-A matching, together with a strategy profile, is {\it externally stable} if no unmatched pair can form a couple and play a strategy profile in their game that Pareto improves their previous payoffs.
-It is {\it internally stable} if no agent, by individually changing his/her strategy inside his/her couple, can increase his/her payoff without breaking the external stability of his/her couple (e.g. the partner's payoff decreases below his/her current market outside option).
-By combining a deferred acceptance algorithm with a new algorithm, we prove the existence of externally and internally stable matchings when couples play strictly competitive games, potential games, or infinitely repeated games.
-Our model encompasses and refines matching with monetary transfers \cite{demange1985strategy, demange1986multi,kelso1982job,shapley1971assignment} as well as matching with contracts (Blaire \cite{blair1988lattice}, Milgrom and Hatfield \cite{hatfield2005matching}).
+Gale and Shapley introduced a matching problem between two sets of agents where each agent on one side has an exogenous preference ordering over the agents on the other side.
+They defined a matching as stable if no unmatched pair can both improve their utility by forming a new pair.
+They proved, algorithmically, the existence of a stable matching.
+Shapley and Shubik, Demange and Gale, and many others extended the model by allowing monetary transfers.
+We offer a further extension by assuming that matched couples obtain their payoff endogenously as the outcome of a strategic game they have to play in a usual non-cooperative sense (without commitment) or in a semi-cooperative way (with commitment, as the outcome of a bilateral binding contract in which each player is responsible for her part of the contract).
+Depending on whether the players can commit or not, we define in each case a solution concept that combines Gale-Shapley pairwise stability with a (generalized) Nash equilibrium stability.
+In each case we give necessary and sufficient conditions for the set of solutions to be non-empty and provide an algorithm to compute a solution.